 Court of Protection/Mental Capacity & Best Interests

 She is able to relate well to clients, both lay and professional, and is tactful in dealing with cultural, religious and individual sensitivities.
-She combines an awareness of these with her ability to read the court, in order to best influence outcomes for those involved.
+She combines an awareness of these issues with an ability to read the court, in order to best influence outcomes for those involved.

 Recently, Sam’s work has included:

-- An application by an Afro-Caribbean family wanting to care for a P at home following a severe stroke, in which they were successful after a five day contested hearing with significant argument about the cultural importance of caring for elderly and ill relatives within the Afro-Caribbean community.
-The decision as first instance was appealed, in which the family was again successful in front of Mr. Justice Baker.
+- An application by an Afro-Caribbean family wanting to care for a P at home following a severe stroke, in which they were successful after a five day contested hearing, with significant argument about the cultural importance of caring for elderly and ill relatives within the Afro-Caribbean community.
+The decision as first instance was appealed by the Local Authority, but the family were again successful in front of Mr Justice Baker.

-- An urgent application for the Official Solicitor for a P diagnosed with terminal cancer who wished to be cared for in her last few weeks at her own home rather than at the care home she was in.
+- An urgent application for the Official Solicitor in relation to a P diagnosed with terminal cancer, who wished to be cared for in her last few weeks at her own home rather than at the care home she was in.

-- A serious medical treatment matter also for the Official Solicitor concerning the administration of anti-epileptic medication to an adult lacking in capacity when the parents objected.
+- A serious medical treatment matter, also for the Official Solicitor, concerning the administration of anti-epileptic medication to an adult lacking in capacity, when her parents objected.